Tunnel Hill in Whitfield County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
-34° 50.409′ N, 85° 2.591′ W. Marker is in Tunnel Hill, Georgia, in Whitfield County.
-Marker is on Oak Street, on the right.
-Touch for map.
-Marker is in this post office area: Tunnel Hill GA 30755, United States of America.
+34° 50.391′ N, 85° 2.517′ W. Marker is in Tunnel Hill, Georgia, in Whitfield County.
+Marker is on Clisby Austin Drive east of Oak Street, on the left when traveling east.
+Located at the Western & Atlantic Touch for map.
+Marker is at or near this postal address: 215 Clisby Austin Drive, Tunnel Hill GA 30755, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Clisby Austin House (here, Western & Atlantic Railroad Tunnel (here, next to this marker); The Excavation (approx. 0.4 miles away); Crow Valley (approx. 2.6 miles away); Mill Creek Gap (approx. 2.7 miles away); Confederate Defense of Mill Creek Gap (approx. 2.7 miles away); Stevenson's Line (approx. 2.8 miles away); The Flooded Gap (approx. 2.9 miles away).
+Western & Atlantic Railroad Tunnel (here, next to this marker); Tunnel Hill (here, next to this marker); Baggage Carts (a few steps from this marker); a different marker also named Tunnel Hill (within shouting distance of this marker); Tunnel Hill W&A Railroad Depot (within shouting distance of this marker); The Excavation (approx. 0.4 miles away); Crow Valley (approx. 2.6 miles away); Mill Creek Gap (approx. 2.6 miles away).
 Touch for a list and map of all markers in Tunnel Hill.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 25, 2019.
 This page originally submitted on October 11, 2008, by David Tibbs of Resaca, Georgia.
-This page has been viewed 1,908 times since then and 31 times this year.
-Photos: 1, 2, 3. submitted on October 11, 2008, by David Tibbs of Resaca, Georgia.
-4. submitted on October 1, 2015, by Brandon Fletcher of Chattanooga, Tennessee. • Craig Swain was the editor who published this page.
+This page has been viewed 1,286 times since then.
+Photos: 1. submitted on October 11, 2008, by David Tibbs of Resaca, Georgia.
+2, 3. submitted on November 20, 2019, by Mark Hilton of Montgomery, Alabama.
+4, 5. submitted on October 11, 2008, by David Tibbs of Resaca, Georgia. • Craig Swain was the editor who published this page.